By: Nicole Dickerson / Last updated: January 4, 2024

-Xató salad consists of endive leaves, anchovies, salt cod, tuna, and Arbequina olives.
-The salad is dressed with xató sauce traditionally made using a mortar and pestle.
+Xató salad includes endive leaves, anchovies, salt cod, tuna, and Arbequina olives.
+The salad is dressed with xató sauce, traditionally made using a mortar and pestle.
 Breadcrumbs, garlic, hazelnuts, almonds, vinegar, dried nyora peppers, olive oil, and salt are ground together, resulting in a delicious, savory dressing.
 Pair xató salad with a light-bodied, aromatic white blend from D.O.
 Alella, whose elegant character complements this salty, seafood-laden salad.

 Paella Catalana & Other Rice Dishes

-Paella Catalana is a representative dish of Catalan cuisine in which land meets sea.
-The plate is an amalgamation of flavors with saffron seasoned rice, chicken, longaniza sausage, and crayfish; artichokes or peas might be added depending on the season.
-Other variations of paella featuring only seafood or only land-based meats are also common in Barcelona.
+Paella Catalana is a representative dish of Catalan cuisine in which land meets the sea.
+The plate is an amalgamation of flavors with saffron-seasoned rice, chicken, longaniza sausage, and crayfish; artichokes or peas might be added depending on the season.
+Other variations of paella featuring only seafood or land-based meats are also common in Barcelona.

 Pair your rice dish of choice with wines from D.O.
 Pla de Bages, choosing a white or rosé for seafood-based dishes and reds for those incorporating meats.
 The crisp minerality and aromatic nature of these wines drawn from the wild herbs and plants near the vineyards are an excellent match for the complex flavors of these dishes.

 Fideuá resembles a Spanish seafood paella.
-However, instead of rice, the dish is made with a short pasta called fideo.
-Initially, the pasta is fried, then cooked in a saffron seafood broth, and an assortment of fish and shellfish.
-Like paella, fideuà is made in a shallow, large, iron pan allowing the bottom to crisp up.
+However, the dish is made with a short pasta called fideo instead of rice.
+Initially, the pasta is fried, then cooked in a saffron seafood broth and an assortment of fish and shellfish.
+Like paella, fideuà is made in a shallow, large iron pan allowing the bottom to crisp up.
 Lemon, parsley, and aioli may garnish this Catalan dish.
 Savor a D.O.
 Monstant rosé made from Grenache and Syrah with fideuá.
 These rosés are light-bodied and bursting with fruity flavors for a refreshing contrast to the saffron and an excellent match for the tender seafood.

 Romesco de Peix

 In Tarragona, where romesco was created, you’ll find a delectable seafood stew called romesco de peix or cassola de peix amb romesco.
-Salsa romesco provides the flavorful base for the stew, which consists of monkfish, prawns, clams, and potatoes.
+Salsa romesco provides the stew’s flavorful base, consisting of monkfish, prawns, clams, and potatoes.
 Rely on the philosophy that what grows together goes together and pair romesco de peix with a white wine from D.O.
 Tarragona.
 These wines have a Mediterranean character with fresh aromas and a smooth, balanced palate to complement the dish.